partsnap/partsnap-cookiecutter-poetry/docs/features/docker.md

 # Containerization with Docker

-If `dockerfile` is set to `"y"`, a simple `Dockerfile` is added to the repository.
 The Dockerfile installs poetry, sets up the environment and runs `foo.py` when run.

 The docker image can be built with